Hong Kong descends into chaos as protesters storm legislature

 READ: Hong Kong protesters take over roads on handover anniversary, police use pepper spray to disperse crowds

-Some protesters entered the building but it was unclear how many were still inside.
+Some protesters broke into the building but it was unclear how many were still inside.
+The council, Hong Kong's mini-parliament, issued a red alert, ordering the protesters to leave immediately.

 Riot police in helmets and carrying batons fired pepper spray as the standoff continued into the sweltering heat of the evening.
 Some demonstrators removed steel bars that were reinforcing parts of the council building.